bearsunday/bearsunday.github.io/manuals/1.0/en/database.md

 * Query Builder ([Aura.SqlQuery](https://github.com/auraphp/Aura.SqlQuery))
 * Binding PHP interface and SQL execution ([Ray.MediaQuery](database_media.html))

+Having static SQL in a file[^locator] makes it easier to use and tune with other SQL tools.
+SqlQuery can dynamically assemble queries, but the rest of the library is for basic static SQL execution.
+Ray.MediaQuery can also replace parts of the SQL with those assembled by the builder.

+[^locator]: [query-locater](https://github.com/koriym/Koriym.QueryLocator) is a library for handling SQL as files, which is useful with Aura.Sql.

 ## Module

 Modules are provided for using the database.
 They are all independent libraries for SQL.